smart-data-models/dataModel.Streetlighting/StreetlightGroup/doc/new_spec_EN-US.md

 ## List of properties

 - `activeProgramId`:   - `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`:   - `color`: The color of the product.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateLastSwitchingOff`:   - `dateLastSwitchingOn`:   - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`:   - `id`:   - `illuminanceLevel`:   - `image`: An image of the item.  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `powerState`:   - `refStreetlight`:   - `refStreetlightControlCabinet`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `switchingMode`:   - `switchingOnHours`:   - `type`:   ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `switchingMode`:   - `switchingOnHours`:   - `type`:
+Required properties
+- `id`  - `location`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 StreetlightGroup: